-A total of fifteen residences were identified within the 8-kilometer (5-mile) radius of the plant, which were confirmed or appear to have been occupied in 2012.
-One home was unoccupied during 2012.
+A total of fifteen residences were identified within the 8-kilometer (5-mile) radius of the plant, which were confirmed or appear to have been occupied in 2013.
+One additional residence was not occupied in 2013.
 Six abandoned structures were also identified.
 The nearest residence in each sector is summarized in Table 1.